Qaleh-ye Sorkh, Nasrabad

-Qaleh-ye Sorkh (قلعه سرخ, also Romanized as Qal‘eh-ye Sorkh and Qal‘eh Sorkh; also known as Qal‘a Surkh and Qal‘eh Surkh) is a village in Bala Jam Rural District, Nasrabad District, Torbat-e Jam County, Razavi Khorasan Province, Iran.
-At the 2006 census, its population was 1,344, in 316 families.
+Qaleh-ye Sorkh (قلعه سرخ) (Note: Also romanized as Qal‘eh Sorkh and Qal‘eh-ye Sorkh; also known as Qal‘a Surkh and Qal‘eh Surkh) is a village in Bala Jam Rural District of Nasrabad District in Torbat-e Jam County, Razavi Khorasan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 1,344 in 316 households.
+The following census in 2011 counted 1,450 people in 398 households.
+The 2016 census measured the population of the village as 1,411 people in 400 households.